johann-solo/om-go/site/content/blog/2017-02-09-icebox-cake.md

 ---
-title: Chocolate icebox cake
+title: Chocolate Icebox Cake
 date: "2017-02-09 7:30:35 -0400"
 author: Joanne
 permalink: icebox-cake
-image: FEB2017/icebox_cake_1.jpg
+thumbnail: /img/FEB2017/icebox_cake_1.jpg
-categories: blog
+categories: desserts
-tags:
+tags: cakes
-  - food
-excerpt: "<p>A chocolatey decadent mousse cake that will make your tastebuds explode</p>"
+excerpt: A chocolatey decadent mousse cake that will make your tastebuds explode
 ---

 The first time I had this cake was while having dinner at my husbands grandparents place.
 When granny brought it out I saw my husbands (boyfriend at the time) eyes light up in a way that I had never before seen.
 She knew it too.
 With her coy smile and flashy eyes she remarked about not forgetting that it was his favourite.
 In fact it was and is a favourite amongst all the grandchildren, present company included!